 Seek always to do your best.Treat people and property with respect.Revere the truth.Invest in your future.Value School rules, your heritage and personal responsibility.Enrich the world for all.

 In the Lower School, grade themes help ensure that character education remains a daily focus: (Grades JK-1) Identity-intrapersonal skills; (Grades 2-3) Awareness-Interpersonal skills; (Grades 4-5) Action-Navigation.
-In addition to the grade-level themes, our curriculum address core competencies including: flexible thinking, mindfulness, empathy, cultural competence, self-efficacy, teamwork, resilience, and responsibility.
+In addition to the grade-level themes, our curriculum addresses core competencies including: flexible thinking, mindfulness, empathy, cultural competence, self-efficacy, teamwork, resilience, and responsibility.

 A new emphasis of Parker’s Community Engagement Program is being placed on exploring complicated issues before participating in philanthropic endeavors.
 Reflection before, during and after collaboration with community partners helps students explore challenging issues both intellectually and emotionally.
 During the 2018-19 school year, for example, the Student Council not only packaged goods for the Youth Assistance Coalition but also explored the issue of youth homelessness and debated assisting other nonprofits that assist this population.
-During the 2017-18 school year, the well-supported Book Drive included a visit to the medical clinics and public schools receiving the books and an upper school student's testimony about her role in supporting and the drive and the impact students can have.
+During the 2017-18 school year, the well-supported Book Drive included a visit to the medical clinics and public schools receiving the books and an upper school student's testimony about her role in supporting the drive and the impact students can have.
 During the 2019-20 school year, students will not simply be serving food to car-bound homeless individuals through the Jewish Family Service Safe Parking program, they will also have open conversations before and after these nighttime dinners both inside and outside of the classroom.
 Each year, under the leadership of groups such as the Student Council, Girl Scouts, and Squires, Parker's Lower School generously supports charitable giving for entities ranging from Rady Children's Hospital to Reach Out and Read San Diego.
-Fundraisers for worthy non-profit organizations causes have always received great community support.
+Fundraisers for worthy non-profit organizations and causes have always received great community support.